lz707/nlp_paper_notes/char_cnn.md

 #### Notes
-- Though there seems no clear winnder across all tasks, Character-level ConvNet is an effective method.
+- Though there seems no clear winner across all tasks, Character-level ConvNet is an effective method.
 It generated strong results in most experiments.
 The biggest contribution is that now we realized that we can use sub-word information to model language and therefore avoid the unknown words problem.